Brooks Hyperion Max 2 Running Shoe Review

 Marathon Racing

 The Brooks Hyperion Max 2 is intended to be a trainer rather than a race-day option, but it's best suited to training for moderate to longer distances.
-It offers a fairly cushioned ride, though it isn't the most protective for high-performance racing.
+It offers a decently cushioned ride, though it isn't the most protective for high-performance racing.
 It's also overly heavy and lacks the responsiveness needed for efficient racing, though its rockered geometry helps with smoother transitions.
 The nylon plate also adds structure and stability to your distance efforts, where form can begin to break down.

 Pros